ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 Even just a brief glance at some of the data around the activity on registry reveals pretty awesome numbers.
 If you compare numbers from November 1, 2015 to 2016- you'd watch the rolling 365-day downloads count jump from 18B to 52B, so roughly 300% growth!
-And if you think that number is big, jsut go back one more year to 2014, when there were only 3.4B rolling weekly downloads.
+And if you think that number is big, just go back one more year to 2014, when there were only 3.4B rolling weekly downloads.
 I'll do the math for you- that's 1500% growth over just 2 years!

 ![downloads](assets/downloads.png)